WebOfTrustInfo/verifiable-news/brainstorming.md

 ### News Articles Utilizing and Corroborating Factual Claims
 Factual claims services can provide lists of distributed posts and news articles utilizing and corroborating factual claims.

+### Trending or Popular Factual Claims
+Factual claims services can indicate factual claims which are trending or popular in terms of journalism, for example for fact-checking organizations.